ldims/data-analysis/README.md

-# data-analysis
+# Data Analysis with Python
-Notebooks that introduce data analysis and machine learning concepts.
+Notebooks that introduce data analysis and machine learning concepts, using `pandas` and `scikit-learn`.

 More info in the notebooks themselves.